hannahredler/pse-core-program/2024/solutions/week1/questions.md

    - It can be efficiently incorporated into hardware, intel chips etc
    - It has stood the test of time, therefore is highly trusted (out since the 70s)
    - Patent-free (making it fairly cheap) unlike many elliptic curve models

+# Hashing

+1. What is a hash function and what are its primary uses in cryptography?

+   A hash function is a one-way function that takes an input and returns a fixed length output

+2. How does the SHA-256 hashing algorithm function, in simple terms?

+   SHA-256 works in several steps:

+   - DATA PRE-PROCESSING: it takes a variable length input and then pads it to get to a multiple of 512 bits
+   - MESSAGE EXPANSION: It takes the 512 bit word, and splits it into 16 32-bit words.
+Then it takes these and splits into 64x 32 bit words
+   - MESSAGE COMPRESSION: 64 word message block is then processed via 64 rounds, each containing the folowing steps:
+     - Find the round constant: 32 bit constant value based on position in sequence
+     - Calculate message schedule: 64-entry message schedule generated based on the block and the round constant
+     - Update working variable:
+     - Calculate the hash value: Final step after all rounds - combine working variables to produce the 256 bit hash value

+3. What is the Poseidon hash function and why is it particularly useful in ZKPs?

+   Poseidon hash function is a newer function used for zero-knowledge proof systems.
+Its an alternative to SHA-256 and made to optimize for this use case specifically, as SHA-256 can take up to a minute to verify proofs (Z-cash).
+Poseidon is able to operate in a big finite field, over large circuits in a much faster time.
+It can prove the existence of an item in a very large merkel tree in a very short amount of time (1 second)